samhains/UniversalBackrooms/README.md

 4. Updated the handling of system prompts for different model types (Anthropic, GPT-4, and O1).
 5. Improved logging and error handling, especially for the ^C^C termination sequence.
 6. Updated the filename format to include both model names and a timestamp.
+7. Added o1-mini to the list of models.

 ## To Run
 ```